Sermon – Reverend Jack Arnold - Time and Action

 Today’s sermon tied the Collect, Epistle and Gospel together and talked, as is oft the case, of the need for action, not simply diction.

 One word that intrigues me from Paul’s letter to the Ephesians is “circumspectly”; which when I looked it up meant “wary and unwilling to take risks.”
 I believe Paul meant today we should not be taking risks with our faith, but walking in that which has been tried and true for over two thousand years.
 He means we should not compromise our belief in the Gospel.
 We cannot risk comprising the integrity of the faith.
-Too many of the modern churches and the Protestant and Roman Catholic Churches today compromise the integrity of the faith to gain more power on this Earth.
-This is not when being a Church is supposed to be about.
+Too many of the modern so called Christian churches today compromise the integrity of the faith to gain more power on this Earth.
+We called not to compromise on the core of our faith which is Jesus and His Death and sacrifice and resurrection.
+This is not what being a Church is supposed to be about.
 It is supposed to draw people closer to God, not away from Him.
-If God has not changed over the millennia, why would we change what we believe?
+We are called to be shining lights towards God and to stand out, to be holy, and not part of the darkness of this World.
+If God has not changed over the millennia, why should we change our position?

-Indeed, we should not change our position; if it is truly derived from His Holy Word, then it should never change.
-Any sermon or talk from a minister or bishop must be scrutinized by how it matches up with the concepts in Holy Scripture.
-It must be reviewed to ensure it is in compliance with the Holy Word.
-If it conflicts with Scripture, then you know the minister is not in line with His Word and is not a fellow believer.
-We must all strive to be in congruence with His Word, be it bishop, minister, deacon or layperson.
+Indeed, we must not change our position; if it is truly derived from His Holy Word, then it should never change.
+If a minister or bishop’s position conflicts with Scripture, then you know they are not in line with His Word and is not a fellow believer.
+We must all strive to be in congruence with His Word.
 We are all working together in His Church to further His Cause.
 If we are not all on the same page, then we are not furthering His Work.
 We have to all work together to spread the Gospel, each person contributes to the much larger picture of spreading the Gospel.

 Our Lord wants us to be moderate in our celebration, not celebrating to the point of excess where bad things can happen to our bodies and our minds; but celebrating to where we are thankful to Him for all things, and for His Love.

-Giving thanks always to God should be one of our top priorities.
-More often than not we seem to forget who made us, who created the world we dwell in, who created the fantastic beasts on land and on the sea.
+How often are we thankful to God for letting us join His Feast?
+More often than not we seem to forget who made us, who created the world we dwell in, who created the fantastic beasts on land and in the sea.
 It seems very strange we forget to thank God for all of these things, but we do.
 Making a joyful noise unto the Lord is part of how we can do this, besides prayer and thanksgiving.
 Be it through songs, happy declarations to the Lord or joyful worship, we can send our joy unto our Lord.
 This is part of the reason it is important to say prayers like the Gloria in the prayer book with “liveliness”, we are expressing our praise and thanksgiving unto God, for having sent His Son down to save us from our wicked selves.
-This goes with the collects reminding we should do all things he has commanded us to do cheerfully.

 In our lives, we should be grateful to God more than we are.
 We are too often not thinking of God’s role in our lives and only thinking of our own.
+I can identify this.
+We have to widen our view to think of what God has done for us in our lives and appreciate and thank Him for it.
 We have to turn away from that temptation, and let the Holy Spirit in and guide us to thanking God for what He has done for us in our lives.

 Heaven is at the end of an uphill trail.
 The easy downhill trail does not lead to the summit.